 It’s like a bus tour that’s not a bus tour… What?!
 Yep, some of the Kiwi Experience reviews can be pretty confusing.
 That’s why we’re giving it a go ourselves to finally answer the question: what is it really like to travel on the Kiwi Experience bus?
 We’ll go through the experience of booking your Kiwi Experience bus pass, what a typical day is like on the bus, about hopping on and off the bus, what the vibe is like, and most importantly, is a Kiwi Experience bus pass really worth it?

-While you’re here, don’t forget to take a look at What is the Difference Between the Buses in New Zealand?, as well as What is a Hop-On Hop-Off Bus?
+Note that this is a review of Kiwi Experience’s hop-on hop-off bus tours; not their small-group tours.
+What’s the difference?
+Take a look at What is the Difference Between the Buses in New Zealand? and What is a Hop-On Hop-Off Bus?

 Where to Book a Kiwi Experience Bus Pass

 The first thing to note about Kiwi Experience is how easy it is to book your hop-on hop-off bus pass with them.
 You don’t need to decide on a travel date right here, right now.
 Your bus pass is valid to activate for up to 12 months after purchase.
 Only once activated (i.e. you book your first day travelling on the bus) does your 12 months of unlimited travel with Kiwi Experience start.

 There are four easy ways to book your bus pass that we recommend:

 - Kiwi Experience website – Perfect for those who love to have travel plans sorted early!
 Be sure to keep an eye out for seasonal deals.

 - The Kiwi Experience shop in Auckland – Go straight to the source at Kiwi’s Experience’s HQ on Beach Road, Auckland

 - TourRadar – They have regular sales and the tour website is a good place to compare routes, prices and reviews with other New Zealand bus tour companies